Unlearning Inversion Attacks for Graph Neural Networks: Proposed Method

+It is well established that the edge existence between $v_i$ and $v_j$ can be inferred from the similarity between their features and output probabilities~\cite{olatunji2021membership,he2021stealing}.
+Since prior GNN privacy attacks have developed a variety of similarity computation frameworks for this task, we adopt a general formulation that computes a scalar similarity score between $v_i$ and $v_j$ as $\phi([\xb_i~||~\pb_i], [\xb_j~||~\pb_j])$, where $\phi$ is an arbitrary similarity function.
 This formulation is flexible and covers several existing MIA methods.
 For example, when $\phi([\xb_i~||~\pb_i], [\xb_j~||~\pb_j]) = \hb^\top \cdot \mathrm{MLP}(\pb_i, \pb_j)$, the model recovers MIA-GNN~\cite{olatunji2021membership}.
-It can also recover the StealLink attack~\cite{he2021stealing} by incorporating manually defined similarity features into $\phi$.
+It can also recover the StealLink attack~\cite{he2021stealing} by incorporating their manually defined similarity features (e.g., cosine similarity, JS divergence, etc.) into $\phi$.
 This flexible structure allows our attack model to incorporate any existing MIA method as the backbone, ensuring it performs at least as well as prior approaches.

 In addition, as indicated by Claim~\ref{clm:prob_sim_gap} and Claim~\ref{clm:prob_trend}, a key challenge in graph unlearning inversion is to distinguish nodes associated with unlearned edges from others and to apply an adaptive similarity threshold.
 Therefore, relying solely on $\phi(\cdot, \cdot)$ may be insufficient to capture this complexity.
-Thus, to explicitly capture confidence trends and address Claim~\ref{clm:prob_trend}, we define scalar-valued confidence trend features for each node $v_i \in \Vcal$:
+Thus, to explicitly capture confidence trends and address Claim~\ref{clm:prob_trend}, we define scalar-valued confidence trend features for each node $v_i \in \Vcal$ as follows: